GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/writing_ndsl_code.md

 ## Stencils vs Functions

-Every block of NDSL-acceleratable code begins and ends in a stencil.
+Every block of NDSL-accelerable code begins and ends in a stencil.
 The stencil signals that parallel computation is possible, defines the iteration policy and sets the interval.
 From this point the following logic applies: